Classification of degenerations and Picard lattices of Kahlerian K3 surfaces with the symplectic automorphism group

-Additionally to Tables 2 and 5, in Tables 4 and 7 we give the Lists 1 which are important for classification of Picard lattices $S$ of K3 surfaces (see \cite{Nik12}).
-In Tables 2, 5, we denote by $o$ (old) cases when the degeneration of K3 surfaces with symplectic automorphism group $G_1=D_6, C_4$ has, actually, the maximal finite symplectic automorphism group $G$ which contains $G_1$ and $|G|>|G_1|=6,\ 4$ respectively.
-The group $G$ has less orbits and less codimension of the degeneration than $G_1$.
-For classification of Picard lattices $S$ of K3 surfaces with maximal finite symplectic automorphism group $G_1$, lines of Tables 2 and 5 which are denoted by $o$ must be removed.
-In Tables 4 and 7, we give the Lists 1 of all these cases (which are similar to the List 1 of \cite{Nik12}) where the degeneration of the group $G_1$ is shown to the left, and the group $G$ (defined by ${\bf n}$ as an abstract group) and its degeneration (classified in \cite{Nik10}---\cite{Nik12}) is shown to the right from the sign $\Longleftarrow$.
-Cases of Tables 2 and 5 which are marked by $o$ are also very interesting.
-They are similar to the case of Kummer surfaces which give the degeneration of type $16\aaa_1$ of K3 surfaces with zero Picard lattice and trivial symplectic automorphism group, but the symplectic automorphism group of a general Kummer surface is $(C_2)^4$.
+Additionally to Tables 1 and 2, in Table 3 we give the List 1 which is important for classification of Picard lattices $S$ of K3 surfaces (see \cite{Nik12}).
+In Table 1, we denote by $o$ (old) cases when the degeneration of K3 surfaces with symplectic automorphism group $(C_2)^2$ has, actually, the maximal finite symplectic automorphism group $G$ which contains $(C_2)^2$ and $|G|>|(C_2)^2|=4$.
+The group $G$ has less orbits and less codimension of the degeneration than $(C_2)^2$.
+For classification of Picard lattices $S$ of K3 surfaces with maximal finite symplectic automorphism group $(C_2)^2$, lines of Table 1 which are denoted by $o$ must be removed.
+In Table 3, we give the List 1 of all these cases (which is similar to the List 1 of \cite{Nik12}) where the degeneration of the group $(C_2)^2$ is shown to the left, and the group $G$ (defined by ${\bf n}$ as an abstract group) and its degeneration (classified in \cite{Nik10}---\cite{Nik13}) is shown to the right from the sign $\Longleftarrow$.
+Cases of Table 1 which are marked by $o$ are also very interesting, they are similar to the case of Kummer surfaces which give the degeneration of type $16\aaa_1$ of K3 surfaces with zero Picard lattice and trivial symplectic automorphism group, but the symplectic automorphism group of a general Kummer surface is $(C_2)^4$.
 See \cite{Nik-1}, \cite{Nik12}.
-For reader's convenience, in the first Table 1 we give the list of all possible groups $G=Clos(G)$ (and their indexes ${\bf n}$) with degenerations of codimension $1$.